 Mind Matters Research LLC

-Attention Cancer and Chronic Disease Patients
+Attention Chronic Disease and Pain Patients:

 The original organization (Mind Matters Health Systems) was first conceived by Lyn Freeman in 1992.
 In the beginning, Mind Matters Health Systems (not yet a Limited Liability Corporation nor a research center) offered evidence-based training and classes on mind-body interventions, complementary and alternative medicine and integrative health care.
 Early customers included the University of Alaska Anchorage, Alaska Regional Hospital, Providence Hospital and individual chronic disease patients.
 While developing Mind Matters Health Systems and its associated organization, CompMed Alaska, Dr. Freeman authored the textbook "Mosby's Complementary and Alternative Medicine: A Research-Based Approach."
 The first edition, published in late 1999, was nominated for Health Sciences Book of the Year.
 Now in its third edition, this textbook is used in universities across the U.S. and in other countries.
-The more than 6,000 clinical trials and studies surveyed in the textbook became the clinical foundation on which the ENVISION Intervention was created.
+The more than 6,000 clinical trials and studies surveyed in the textbook became the clinical foundation on which the behavioral Intervention was created.

 In 2003, Dr. Freeman decided to extend the scope of Mind Matters Health Systems to make it eligible as a grant-funded research agency.
 She was awarded her first National Cancer Institute grant in 2004 and utilized those funds to create and test the ENVISION Behavioral Medicine Intervention.
 Her initial research was completed in early 2006 and outcomes of that study were submitted for publication.
 The publications are available elsewhere on this website.